Historic preservation loses champion

-The Division of Historical and Cultural Affairs is mourning the loss of Eldon du Pont Homsey, an architect and long-time advocate for historic preservation, who died on May 11, 2020.
+The Delaware Division of Historical and Cultural Affairs is mourning the loss of Eldon du Pont Homsey, an architect and long-time advocate for historic preservation, who died on May 11, 2020.

 Known to his friends and family as ‘Don,’ Homsey was born in Wilmington on Oct.
 13, 1936 to the noted architects Samuel Eldon Homsey and Victorine du Pont Homsey.
-After receiving a bachelor of arts from Harvard University, he earned a master’s degree in architecture from the University of Pennsylvania in 1961.
+After receiving a Bachelor of Arts from Harvard University, he earned a master’s degree in architecture from the University of Pennsylvania in 1961.
 Thereafter, he joined his parents’ architectural firm, taking over as principal upon their retirement in 1978.

 Over the course of a long and distinguished career which ended with his retirement in 2015, Homsey designed many award-winning buildings including the Three Mill Road office complex on the banks of the Brandywine Creek in Wilmington and the Terrace Restaurant at Longwood Gardens.